cornellev/urban-concept/elec/README.md

 - hold the BOOTSEL button
 - plug it back in while still holding the button down

-### The simple way (works on every computer)
+### manually flashing

 In BOOTSEL mode the board shows up as a USB drive called **`RPI-RP2`**.
 Just drag the project's `.uf2` file (see the path above) onto that drive.
 The board flashes itself and restarts

-### The one-command way
+### via a command

 ```sh
 just flash template-project
 ```

 This builds the project and loads it onto the board.
 On macOS and nix this works out of the box.
-On Windows it needs a USB driver for picotool; if it says "no accessible RP2 devices," use the simple drag-and-drop way above instead.
+On Windows it needs a USB driver for picotool.
+If it says "no accessible RP2 devices," use the manual method.

 ## Adding a new board